esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ### Model architecture
 - LLMs: Use the Transformer architecture, particularly self-attention, to analyze relationships between words regardless of position.
 This allows them to capture long-range dependencies and context better than traditional models.
-- Traditional NLP: Often use simpler models like bag-of-words, TF-IDF (term frequency-inverse document frequency), or shallow neural networks, which treat words independently or consider only local context, missing the complex, global relationships.
+- Traditional NLP: Often use simpler models like bag-of-words, TF-IDF (term frequency-inverse document frequency), RNNs (recurrent neural networks), and LSTMs (long-short-term memory models),  which treat words independently or consider only local context, missing the complex, global relationships.

 ### Generalization vs. task-specific models
 - LLMs: Can be applied across a wide range of tasks—summarization, translation, question answering, etc.—without the need for separate models for each.
 Fine-tuning makes them even more adaptable to specific needs.